 Another difference is that you can walk Isla Holbox for the most part or rent a bicycle to get around.
 I highly recommend renting a bike.

 3. The Water Sports Are Different

 If you want snorkeling and scuba diving, Isla Mujeres is your best option.
-If you want to fly-fish for tarpon and swimming with whale sharks among the bioluminescent plankton during the summer months, Isla Holbox is your choice.
+If you want to fly fish for tarpon and swim with whale sharks among the bioluminescent plankton during the summer months, Isla Holbox is your choice.